sequenceiq/slider/src/site/markdown/troubleshooting.md

 The `yarn-site.xml` file for the site will contain the relevant value.

-### Hoya application fails, "TriggerClusterTeardownException: Unstable Cluster"
+### Application  Instantiation fails, "TriggerClusterTeardownException: Unstable Cluster"

-Hoya gives up if it cannot keep enough instances of a role running -or more precisely, if they keep failing.
+Slider gives up if it cannot keep enough instances of a role running -or more precisely, if they keep failing.

 If this happens on cluster startup, it means that the application is not working